ShivaniShete4/React-Review/README.md

-# This simple project showcases how to build clean,neat react js review card.
+# This simple project showcases how to build clean and neat react js review card.

  The card contains name, profile photo, designation and description of the user.